ropensci/plater/blog-post.md

 So now I could take a `.csv` file with plate-shaped data and convert it into tidy form and connect it with the well ID.
 It didn't take long for me to start creating `.csv` files with sample and treatment information as well and then merging the data frames together.
 Now I could create plate maps really easily because they looked just like the plate I did the experiment in.

+## A package takes shape

-With time and feedback from others, I experimented and refined the system.
+With time and feedback from others in the lab, I experimented and refined the system.
 Instead of creating separate files for each variable (treatment, sample, data, ...), everything could go in one `.csv` file, with sequential plate layouts for each variable.
 I started calling this `plater` format and storing all of my data that way.

+Eventually, I boiled it down to this:

+* `read_plate`: takes a `plater` format file and gives you a tidy data frame
+* `read_plates`: takes multiple `plater` format files and gives you a big tidy data frame
+* `add_plate`: takes a `plater` format file and a tidy data frame and combines them
+* `view_plate`: takes a tidy data frame and displays selected variables from it back in plate shape

-## Is this thing good?
+## Is this thing any good?

+With the package in place, I started getting ready to submit it to CRAN, but I'd heard about this rOpenSci package reviewing thing and that sounded like something for me.
+I liked the idea of getting feedback and suggestions to improve the package before throwing it out into the wide world.

+It turned out that the improvements started even before the reviews began.
+As I prepared to submit the package to rOpenSci, I went through their [thorough guide](https://github.com/ropensci/onboarding#how-to-submit-your-package-for-review)  to make sure `plater` met all of the requirements.
+This process made me aware of best practices and motivated me to handle niggling little details like using consistent `snake_case`, making sure all of the documentation was clear, and creating a code of conduct for contributors.
+In all, I made 22 commits

+Just working through the set of guidelines improved the package, and the review process took it to a whole new level, when two generous reviewers and an editor spent multiple hours reading the code, testing the functions, and thinking about how to make it more useful.
+Their thoughtful suggestions resulted in many changes to the package (I logged 61 commits responding to the reviews) that made it more robust and useful.
+Among others:

+* Make `add_plate` more easily pipeable by reordering the arguments
+* Add a function `check_plater_format` to test if a file is formatted correctly
+* Add package-level documentation
+* Brainstorm a Shiny tool for non-R users to use `plater`
+* Explore alternative visualizations to `view_plate`

+The reviewing process made `plater` a much better package and left me feeling confident in putting it up on CRAN with a stable version 1.0.0.

+## Conclusion

+Since transferring `plater` over to rOpenSci and putting it onto CRAN, I've used the package all the time, but hardly thought about it at all.
+It works well and does exactly what I want, seamlessly without my needing to even notice it.
+This level of convenience and utility is the best testament to the efforts of the reviewers and editors of rOpenSci to making it a better package.